Otto the Great

-Otto I (23 November 912 – 7 May 973), known as Otto the Great (Otto der Große Ottone il Grande) or Otto of Saxony (Otto von Sachsen Ottone di Sassonia), was East Frankish (German) king from 936 and Holy Roman Emperor from 962 until his death in 973.
+Otto I (23 November 912 – 7 May 973), known as Otto the Great (Otto der Große; Ottone il Grande) or Otto of Saxony (Otto von Sachsen; Ottone di Sassonia), was an East Frankish (German) king from 936 and Holy Roman Emperor from 962 until his death in 973.
 (Note: The precise terms King of the Germans and Holy Roman Empire were not in common use until, respectively, the 11th and the 12th centuries.)
 He was the eldest son of Henry the Fowler and Matilda of Ringelheim.

 Otto inherited the Duchy of Saxony and the kingship of the Germans upon his father's death in 936.
 He continued his father's work of unifying all German tribes into a single kingdom and greatly expanded the king's powers at the expense of the aristocracy.
 Through strategic marriages and personal appointments, Otto installed members of his family in the kingdom's most important duchies.
 This reduced the various dukes, who had previously been co-equals with the king, to royal subjects under his authority.
 Otto transformed the church in Germany to strengthen royal authority and subjected its clergy to his personal control.

 After putting down a brief civil war among the rebellious duchies, Otto defeated the Magyars at the Battle of Lechfeld in 955, thus ending the Hungarian invasions of Western Europe.
 The victory against the pagan Magyars earned Otto a reputation as a savior of Christendom and secured his hold over the kingdom.
 By 961, Otto had conquered the Kingdom of Italy.
 Following the example of Charlemagne's coronation as "Emperor of the Romans" in 800, Otto was crowned emperor in 962 by Pope John XII in Rome.